andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 ---

+## DATA-NOT-PROCESS, CORE-DOMAIN

+Note:
-## DATA-NOT-PROCESS, CORE-DOMAIN - (Case is a case is a case, Shared Kernels and the Abstract Core, Mind the Gap)
+"A Case is a case is a case" [AHL]
+"Shared Kernels and the Abstract Core" [AHL],
+"Mind the Gap" [GT]

 ---